deveshkp/logintel-demo/README.md

 The workflow automatically builds and pushes updated images when you push to the `main` branch.

+**Architecture:** All images are built for `linux/amd64` to ensure compatibility with cloud platforms like Render.

 ## Development Setup

 ### Prerequisites